Elkton in Douglas County, Oregon — The American West (Northwest)

 3. Second Fort Umpqua.

 Another Fort Umpqua was established later, in 1856 at the end of the 1855–1856 Rogue River War.
 It was located on the north bank of the Umpqua River about two miles from its mouth, near Gardiner, Oregon.
 Its structures including a blockhouse and barracks was built from salvaged material from Fort Orford.
-Troops from the (Submitted on January 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Troops from the District of California continued to be stationed here until conflict with Native American tribes subsided.
+The fort was abandoned in 1862.
+The old blockhouse and soldiers' barracks were later moved into town as a memorial.
+(Submitted on January 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 29, 2018.
-This page originally submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 52 times since then.
+It was originally submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 89 times since then and 14 times this year.
 Photos: 1. submitted on January 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3. submitted on January 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.